Some agency groups won't send delegates to Cannes Lions in October

-Some of the world’s biggest agency groups have signaled that they do not plan to attend the rescheduled Cannes Lions advertising festival in October, although they could still support the awards.
+Some of the world’s biggest agency groups have signalled that they do not plan to attend the rescheduled Cannes Lions advertising festival in October, although they could still support the awards.

 WPP told shareholders on Tuesday it was "stopping discretionary costs, including travel and hotels and the costs of awards shows" because of the coronavirus crisis.